ynarenthiran/AngularUICalendar/README.md

 Step 3: To install the Bower dependency "bower install --save angular-ui-calendar".
                     or
-        Alternatively you can add it to your `bower.json` like this
+        Alternatively you can add it to your `bower.json` like this:

                 dependencies: {
                   "angular-ui-calendar": "latest"